Berkeley-CS61B/website-sp24/projects/proj0/index.md

 ### Testing and Debugging

 To test your method, run the tests in `TestAtLeastOneMoveExists.java`.

+`TestAtLeastOneMoveExists` is comprised of the following tests:

+1. `testEmptySpace`: calls `atLeastOneMoveExists` on a board with empty space
+2. `testAnyDir`: calls `atLeastOneMoveExists` on a full board where a tilt in any direction is a valid move
+3. `testLeftOrRight`: calls `atLeastOneMoveExists` on a full board where left and right tilts are the only valid moves
+4. `testUpOrDown`: calls `atLeastOneMoveExists` on a full board where up and down tilts are the only valid moves
+5. `testMoveExistsMaxPiece`: calls `atLeastOneMoveExists` on a board where some move exists and a max tile is on the board.
+While having the max tile on the board does mean the game is over, it should not be handled by this method.
+6. `testNoMoveExists1`: calls `atLeastOneMoveExists` on a board where no move exists
+7. `testNoMoveExists2`: calls `atLeastOneMoveExists` on a board where no move exists
+8. `testNoMoveExists3`: calls `atLeastOneMoveExists` on a board where no move exists
+9. `testNoMoveExists4`: calls `atLeastOneMoveExists` on a board where no move exists
+10. `testNoMoveExists5`: calls `atLeastOneMoveExists` on a board where no move exists

 If your implementation is correct, all tests should pass.

 Since the `atLeastOneMoveExists` method depends on the `emptySpaceExists` method, you shouldn't expect to pass these tests until you are passing all of the tests in `TestEmptySpace`.

 Once you have `maxTileExists` and `atLeastOneMoveExists` working, you should also be passing all the tests in `TestModel.java`.

 TODO: something about tracebacks and indexoutofboundsexceptions

+One common error that you might encounter is an `IndexOutOfBoundsException`.
+This is what

 ## Task 4: Understanding Tilts